Traffic, leads, and sales. Why doesn't everything depend on advertising?

 A lead is a potential customer who’s been brought to the site by an advertisement.
 Yes, they are ready to make a purchase and have already filled out the feedback form, but they still haven’t gone through the purchase itself due to communication with the manager and making a payment.

 Lead generation, in turn, is a set of measurements aimed at attracting potential customers.
-It includes contextual advertising, the use of a corporate website, and attracting traffic from additional sources (social networks, external sites).
+It includes PPC advertising, the use of a corporate website, and attracting traffic from additional sources (social networks, external sites).

 Lead generation is only part of digital marketing, which should lead to sales.